mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 ### Do these tests (in addition to ordinary regression tests)

+**Test the complete study add-on and survey flow**

+* Have at least 3 self-installed extensions/add-ons installed
+* Install the add-on as per above
+* Verify that the study runs
+* Verify that the Heartbeat-styled notification bar is displayed
+* Click "Take me to the questionnaire"
+* Verify that the study ends
+* Verify that add-ons that were installed are listed in a random order in the survey
+* Answer the questions on page 1 and 2 of the survey
+* Verify that the survey behaves as expected of a survey

+**User with more than 6 self-installed add-ons accepts the survey**

+* Have more than 7 self-installed extensions/add-ons installed
+* Install the add-on as per above
+* Verify that the study runs
+* Verify that the Heartbeat-styled notification bar is displayed
+* Click "Take me to the questionnaire"
+* Verify that the study ends
+* Verify that at most 6 add-ons are listed in a random order in the survey

+**User closes the notification**

+* Install the add-on as per above
+* Verify that the study runs
+* Verify that the Heartbeat-styled notification bar is displayed
+* Close the notification bar using the X on the right
+* Verify that the study ends

+**User ignores the notification for more than 1 day**

+* Install the add-on as per above
+* Verify that the study runs
+* Verify that the Heartbeat-styled notification bar is displayed
+* Verify that the study expires 1 day after the study started

+**User ignores the notification and restarts the browser**

+* Install the add-on as per above
+* Verify that the study runs
+* Verify that the Heartbeat-styled notification bar is displayed
+* Restart the browser
+* Verify that no Heartbeat-styled notification bar is displayed
+* Verify that the study ends

 **Enabling of permanent private browsing before study has begun**

 * Enable permanent private browsing